michael-lutz/iluvattnshun/examples/var_rename/report.md

 Now let's look at the `c>u;` operation.
 In layer 2, we saw that the first `c` attended directly to 0 whereas the following `>` and `u` tokens only attended to `c`.
 In lyaer 3, `c` attends to itself because it has already resolved into a number, while `>` and `u` now attend to `0`.
 From here on out, we can observe a similar pattern across layers: the assigner resolves itself by attending to its parent (typically the assigner) and taking on the parent's *current* value.
 In the following layer, the assignee resolves itself to the parent's value by attending to the parent assigner or the parent assignee.
 When a variable has resolved into a number, it attends primarily to itself.

 An interesting aspect of layer 3 is that both heads appear to information dense.
-However, it is worth noting that the second layer turns out to be slightly more important than the first on this prompt, as patching the second head results in an accuracy of 34% whereas patching the first head results in an accuracy of 59%.
+However, it is worth noting that the second layer turns out to be slightly more important than the first on this prompt, as patching the second head results in an accuracy of 34% whereas patching the first head results in an accuracy of 59% (see [here](#head-patching)).

 #### Layer 4 Attention Maps